 On the BEC front, two-factor verification, stronger password hygiene combined with zero trust authentication can help lessen the threat of email scams.

 "Unlike VPNs that provide highway access to the entire network, ZTNA allows authorized users a secure connection to a specific application or service only, preventing threat actors from moving freely across a network."

 Read more: A Secure Access Service Edge (SASE) Guide

 2023 prediction: Ransomware business models will continue to evolve

-Ransomware perpetrators will seek new ways of profiteering in 2023, from directly monetising information like stolen critical data to setting their sights on the cloud.
-Up to now, ransomware has tended to be designed for on-premises environments, but with all the enterprise investment in cloud, it’s a logical new target—one whose defences remain untested.
+Ransomware perpetrators will seek new ways of profiteering in 2023, from directly monetizing information like stolen critical data to setting their sights on the cloud.
+Up to now, ransomware has tended to be designed for on-premises environments, but with all the enterprise investment in cloud, it’s a logical new target—one whose defenses remain untested.
 Since no business is immune to the threat of ransomware, every enterprise, however large or small, needs a proactive approach to defending against these attacks.

 Another way to guard against ransomware, is to adopt a unified cybersecurity platform which can help security teams gain visibility of an attack across the network stack.

 Read more: The Near and Far Future of Ransomware Business Models